HarshRohila/rx-state-utils/libs/react/public/README.md

 ```

 - `useJustSubscribe` hook is used to just subscribe and don't do anything else.
 Like `useSubscribe`, it will also auto-unsubscribe on component destroy.
-- Using this way we have state and its update logic in `facade.ts` file separated from component/view-layer `Example.tsx` file.
+- Using this way we have side-effects separated in `tap` operators.
+- The state and its update logic in `facade.ts` file are separated from component/view-layer `Example.tsx` file.
-- Now, in future, if you want to migrate to other view-layer or Frontend-framework, you just need to update component file and subscribe to state and features and emit Observable Events, the `facade.ts` file can remain the same.
+- Now, in future, if we want to migrate to other view-layer or Frontend-framework, we just need to update component file and subscribe to state and features and emit Observable Events, the `facade.ts` file can remain the same.